Please refer to the Scholarships & Financial Support Service for other non-law specific scholarships

 - Criteria for selection will be academic performance in the Bachelor of Laws, Juris Doctor, Master of Laws, or equivalent, and community service.

 Applications Close: Friday 13 February 2015

 Established in 1996 by donations made in memory of Victoria Jane Barclay Gollan.
 The purpose of the fund is to assist an Aboriginal student in the study of law at the University of Sydney.

 Eligibility: Full time Aboriginal student enrolled in a Law degree at the University of Sydney.
 (Undergraduate or Postgraduate level)

-Basis for Award: Academic merit and financial need.
+Basis for Award: Academic merit and other measures of merit.